woo-zhen-hong/LanguageAssistant/README.md

 First of all,you should input the URL(163.23.148.92/LA/login.html) , and you will see the login page
 * If you don't have an account,you need to register one
- >* click the CREATE AN ACCOUNT button to register
+ >* Click the CREATE AN ACCOUNT button to register
- >* After enter the register page
+ >* After you enter the register page
- >* You will finish the register after inputing the Useraccount and Password and clicking the submit button
+ >* You will finish the registration after inputing the Useraccount and Password and clicking the submit button
- >* System will redirect to the home page after you finish the register
+ >* The system will redirect to the home page after you finish the registration
 * If you have an account, you can input your Useraccount and Password in the login page and you can enter the home page

 ## 語言小幫手的功能說明（選擇題庫） function(choose Question Bank) instructions of LanguageAssistant